-Here's How to Dispose of Old and Unused Medications Properly
+Here's What You Need to Know in Order to Dispose of Old and Unused Medications Properly

-Contrary to popular believe, most medications should not be flushed or put down the drain
+Contrary to popular believe, most medications should not be flushed down the toilet or put down the drain

-If you were to take a peek into your medicine cabinet, you will probably find some old medications you don't need anymore.
+If you look in your medicine cabinet, you will probably find some old medications you don't need anymore.
 Whether it's a prescription painkiller or something over-the-counter, you should properly dispose of old and unused medications to prevent them falling into the wrong hands where they can have potentially harmful effects.
 But how exactly do you do that?
 Some medications require proper disposal.

 Following the instructions with the drug